sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/cloud-rules/index.md

 - **Updating Existing Rules and Versioning**

   - The best practice is to maintain a single rule for a given use case in the tenant.
 Creating additional rules while updating to maintain versioning is not supported because doing so may cause issues during reviews and support.
   - **Example:** For an AD Before Provisioning rule called "AD BeforeProvisioningRule", you have the file "Rule - BeforeProvisioning - AD BeforeProvisioningRule.xml".
-When you are updating the logic for AD, it is best to update the file/rule with the same name, so changes can be properly tracked to the single object.
+When you are updating the logic for AD, it is best to update the file/rule with the same name so changes can be properly tracked to the single object.

 - **Deployment Window Requirements**
   - Rules are generally reviewed and deployed, if they are accepted without feedback, within 24 hours.